LeoJr99/Flix/README.md

 Describe any challenges encountered while building the app.

 I had some challenges in connecting the view to the outlets in the code.
 It took me a bit to figure out that I had not changed the class of the view controller to what i had changed it to.
-Getting the key for the youtube trailer was a lot more difficult than i expected and I had issues with using the UITapGesture on an image